Indore Management Association

 Indore Management Association (IMA), an association of entrepreneurs and professional managers was formed in 1963.
 The association was registered in July 1990 under the provision of M.P.
-Non - Trading Corporation Act.
+Non – Trading Corporation Act.
 1962.
 IMA is affiliated to All India Management Association (AIMA) as one of its constituent bodies.
-It has direct and indirect membership of over 3500 members including corporates, entrepreneurs, professionals, businessmen, academicians and students.
+It has direct and indirect membership of over 3500 members including corporates, entrepreneurs, professionals, businessmen, academics and students.